Erath County, Texas: Politics

-Erath County is heavily Republican.
-In 2012, Mitt Romney won the county in the presidential election, taking over 80% of the vote.
-The last Democrat to win the county was Jimmy Carter in 1980.
+At the presidential level, Erath County is predominantly Republican.
+In 2012, Mitt Romney won the county in the presidential election with over 80% of the vote.
+The last Democrat to win the county was Jimmy Carter, in 1976 and 1980.

 Media

-Two newspapers have offices located in Erath County: The Stephenville Empire-Tribune and The Dublin Citizen.
+Two newspapers have offices in Erath County, The Stephenville Empire-Tribune and The Dublin Citizen.
 Local television stations that provide coverage for Erath County and surrounding areas come from the Dallas/Fort Worth and Waco/Temple/Killeen metropolitan areas.

 Five radio stations have their main studios and offices in Erath County: KEQX 89.5, KTRL 90.5, KSTV-FM 93.1, KXTR-LP 100.7 and KSTV (AM) 1510.
 KTRL and KXTR-LP are operated by Tarleton State University.

 In popular culture

-Several scenes in the Paul Greengrass Western movie News of the World starring Tom Hanks take place in a fictionalized Erath County shortly after the end of the Civil War.
+Several scenes in the Paul Greengrass Western movie News of the World take place in a fictionalized Erath County shortly after the end of the Civil War.

+In 2023 television and film producer Taylor Sheridan's company used several Erath County locations, including the Court House Square, to film The Bass Reeves Story for Netflix as the Yellowstone franchise evolved to include additional places, times and events.
+Downtown Stephenville was transformed for several weeks into a 19th-century facsimile of Fort Smith, Arkansas.

+Erath County is home to several nationally famous people, including 7-time American Rodeo Association World Champion and co-founder of Professional Bull Riders (PBR Rodeo) Tye Murray; comedic actress and winner of the Golden Globe Award for Best Supporting Actress (1972) and 5-time Emmy Award nominee Ruth Buzzi; and activist Taya Kyle, widow of Navy Seal Cris Kyle, who was murdered in Erath County.
+It is the birthplace of country singer-songwriter Johnny Duncan.
+Stephenville is also home to NFL player Cody Davis and 3-time college football national "coach of the year" Arthur "Art" Briles, who now coaches an Italian professional football team and formerly coached the Houston Cougars and Baylor Bears.